 Currently, WEKA is one of the most favorites machine learning tools.
-Without programming skills, you can do serious classification, clustering, and big data analysis.
-For some time I’ve been using its standard GUI features without thinking much about performance bottlenecks.
-But since researches are becoming more complex by using ensemble, voting and other meta-algorithms that generally are based on multiple classifiers running simultaneously, the performance issues start becoming annoying.
+Without programming skills, you can do severe classification, clustering, and extensive data analysis.
+For some time, I’ve been using its standard GUI features without thinking much about performance bottlenecks.
+But since research are becoming more complex by using ensemble, voting, and other meta-algorithms that generally are based on multiple classifiers running simultaneously, the performance issues start becoming annoying.
 You need to wait for hours until the task is completed.
-The problem is that when running classification algorithms from the WEKA GUI, the utilize a single core of your processor.
-Such algorithms as Multi-layer Percepron running 10 fold cross-validation is calculating one cross fold at the time on one core taking a long time to accomplish: So I started looking for options to make it use all cores of the processor as separate threads for each fold of operation.
+The problem is that when running classification algorithms from the WEKA GUI, they utilize a single core of your processor.
+Such algorithms as Multi-layer Perceptron running 10-fold cross-validation is calculating one cross-fold at the time on one core, taking a long time to accomplish: So I started looking for options to make it use all cores of the processor as separate threads for each operation fold.
 There are a couple of options available to do so.
 One is to use WekaServer package, and another is remote host processing.
 This time we will focus on WekaServer solution.
 The idea is to start a WEKA server as a distributed execution environment.
-When starting the server, you can indicate how…
+When starting the server, you can indicate how many cores you…

 Logistic regression is the next step from linear regression.
-The most real-life data have a non-linear relationship, thus applying linear models might be ineffective.
+The most real-life data have a non-linear relationship; thus, applying linear models might be ineffective.
 Logistic regression is capable of handling non-linear effects in prediction tasks.
-You can think of lots of different scenarios where logistic regression could be applied.
-There can be financial, demographic, health, weather and other data where the model could be implemented and used to predict next events on future data.
-For instance, you can classify emails into spam and non-spam, transactions being fraud or not, tumors being malignant or benign.
-In order to understand logistic regression, let’s cover some basics, do a simple classification on data set with two features and then test it on real-life data with multiple features.
+You can think of many different scenarios where logistic regression could be applied.
+There can be financial, demographic, health, weather, and other data where the model could be implemented and used to predict subsequent events on future data.
+For instance, you can classify emails into spam and non-spam, transactions being a fraud or not, and tumors being malignant or benign.
+In order to understand logistic regression, let’s cover some basics, do a simple classification on data set with two features, and then test it on real-life data with multiple features.